MozillaFoundation/foundation.mozilla.org/README.md

 A `Tito Event` needs a security token and newsletter question ID which can be found in the Customize -> Webhooks section of the Tito admin dashboard for the event.
 A webhook (Django view) receives requests from Tito when a ticket is completed in order to sign users up for the Mozilla newsletter.

+## Donate Site

+Similar to the Mozilla Festival site, the fake data generator can generate a site structure for the Donation site that can be served under it's own domain.

 ## Gotchas